Interactive Learning from Policy-Dependent Human Feedback: Robotics Case Study

 \section{Robotics Case Study}

-In this section, we present qualitative results applying Real-time COACH to a TurtleBot robot.
+In this section, we present qualitative results on Real-time COACH applied to a TurtleBot robot.
 The goal of this study was to test that COACH can scale to a complex domain involving multiple challenges, including training an agent that operates on a fast decision cycle (33ms), noisy non-Markov observations from a camera, and agent perception that is hidden from the trainer.
 To demonstrate the flexibility of COACH, we trained it to perform five different behaviors involving a pink ball and cylinder with an orange top using the same parameter selections.
 We discuss these behaviors below.
 We also contrast the results to training with TAMER.
-We chose TAMER as a comparison because, to our knowledge, it is the only HCRL algorithm with success on a similar platform~\citep{knox2013training}.
+We chose TAMER as a comparison because, to our knowledge, it is the only HCRL algorithm with success on a similar platform~\cite{knox2013training}.

 The TurtleBot is a mobile base with two degrees of freedom that senses the world from a Kinect camera.
 We discretized the action space to five actions: forward, backward, rotate clockwise, rotate counterclockwise, and do nothing.
 The agent selects one of these actions every 33ms.
 To deliver feedback, we used a Nintendo Wii controller to give $+1$, $+4$, or $-1$ numeric feedback, and pause and continue training.
 For perception, we used only the RGB image channels from the Kinect.
 Because our behaviors were based around a relocatable pink ball and a fixed cylinder with an orange top, we hand constructed relevant image features to be used by the learning algorithms.
 These features were generated using techniques similar to those used in neural network architectures.
-In the future, we will investigate learning these features along with the policy.
-The features were constructed by first transforming the image into two color channels associated with the color of the ball and cylinder.
+The features were constructed by first transforming the image into two color channels associated with the colors of the ball and cylinder.
 Sum pooling to form a lower-dimensional $8\times 8$ grid was applied to each color channel.
-Each sum-pooling unit was then passed through three different normalized threshold units defined by $T_i(x) = \min(\frac{x}{\phi_i},1)$, where $\phi_i$ specifies how quickly the $i$th threshold unit saturates.
+Each sum-pooling unit was then passed through three different normalized threshold units defined by $T_i(x) = \min(\frac{x}{\phi_i},1)$, where $\phi_i$ specifies the saturation point.
 Using multiple saturation parameters differentiates the distance of objects, resulting in three ``depth'' scales per color channel.
 Finally, we passed these results through a $2\times 8$ max-pooling layer with stride 1.